CALAMITA-AILC/calamita-eval/README.md

 ## Getting started

 Create an isolated python environment and install the submodule `lm-eval-harness`.
-This repository is a fork of the official lm-eval-harness that supports running tasks on local datasets.
+This repository is a fork of the official lm-eval-harness that supports neat additional functionalities, e.g., running tasks on local datasets, cleaning up VRAM after generation to make room for eval code that uses LLMs, specify custom aggregation functions.
 Then, install the requirements listed under `requirements.txt`.

 ```bash